eellpp/pubScratchpad/Tech/programming/java/javaInterviewQuestion.md

 Dependency injection, an aspect of Inversion of Control (IoC), is a general concept stating that we do not create our objects manually but instead describe how they should be created.
 Then an IoC container will instantiate required classes if needed

-### What does @lazy annotation mean in spring
+### What does @Component annotation mean in spring
-In Spring Framework, the @Lazy annotation is used to indicate that a bean should be initialized lazily.
-This means that the bean will be created and initialized only when it is actually needed, rather than during the application startup.
-This can be particularly useful for improving performance and reducing memory consumption in situations where certain beans might not be used right away or at all during the application's lifecycle.
+@Component is an annotation that allows Spring to detect our custom beans automatically.

+In other words, without having to write any explicit code, Spring will:

+Scan our application for classes annotated with @Component Instantiate them and inject any specified dependencies into them Inject them wherever needed

 ### What is the use of @Configuration Annotation in spring
 In Spring Framework, the @Configuration annotation is used to indicate that a class defines one or more beans that should be managed by the Spring IoC container.
 When a class is annotated with @Configuration, it effectively becomes a configuration class, and Spring treats it as a source of bean definitions.